XinDongol/BENN-PyTorch/README.md

 train BENN multiple times, you may end up having a best model that is better than the numbers reported in the paper.

+## Train BENN on your own network architecture and dataset

+To train BENN for your own application, you can directly reuse the BENN training part of this code.
+Basically you only need to modify the files corresponding to the BNN model and the input interface.
+More details will be provided.

+## Acknowledgement

+The single BNN training part of this code is mostly written by referencing [XNOR-Net](https://arxiv.org/abs/1603.05279).
+Please consider [citing their paper](https://scholar.googleusercontent.com/scholar.bib?q=info:WStSMAPbnawJ:scholar.google.com/&output=citation&scisdr=CgVN_q1kELej_P-d1oU:AAGBfm0AAAAAXSKYzoUpovtkWoXctc7iVDRMS5U2jkmW&scisig=AAGBfm0AAAAAXSKYzkcmxr9_bLKq7iM5W1gmMwLCMKuy&scisf=4&ct=citation&cd=-1&hl=en) as well if you use our code.
+Based on our testing, XNOR-Net is the most stable and reliable open source BNN training scheme with product-level codes.